xi-liu-cs/mesh-torus-with-ray-tracing-to-halfspaces/readme.md

 mesh editing algorithms such as glue_mesh that concatenates the last vertex of array a with first vertex of array b, uv_mesh that iteratively calls the shape_mesh_function that generates the vertex data (position, surface normal, and uv coordinates) for each u and v. meshes are represented by triangle strips. meshes are used to generate torus, sphere, cube, and polygons of intersected planes</br>
 ray trace to second order surfaces such as cylinder, hyperboloid, sphere</br>
 ray trace to halfspace surfaces, using different random number generators to generate polygon arrays that contain homogeneous form of halfspace descriptions of polygons</br>
-noise is applied in various shapes using Perlin's noise algorithm after entering the website, click the interact button at top
+noise is applied in various shapes using Perlin's noise algorithm</br>
+after entering the website, click the interact button at top
 ![8](img/8.png)
 ![7](img/7.png)